open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The only two getters on span returns `SpanContext` and the flag on whether span will be recorded.

-`Span` interface can have an alternative implementations.
+`Span` interface can have alternative implementations.
 It is expected that alternative implementations will be implementing vendor-specific logic.
 However, implementation MUST NOT allow to directly create a `Span`.
 Alternative implementation of `Span` can only be returned from alternative implementation of